weaveworks/weave/site/kube-addon.md

 ##<a name=”install”></a> Installation

-In versions of Kubernetes that are 1.4 or greater and that is also configured to use [CNI](/site/cni-plugin.md), Weave Net can be installed onto your cluster with a single
+Weave Net can be installed onto your CNI-enabled Kubernetes cluster with a single command:
-command:

 ```
 kubectl apply -f https://git.io/weave-kube